Stan Goff: Military career

 He rejoined the US Army in 1988, as a Staff Sergeant, and was assigned to the 1st Ranger Battalion.

 Goff then volunteered for Special Forces training in 1989, and became a Special Operations Medical Sergeant assigned to the 7th Special Forces Group at Fort Bragg.
 While with 7th Group, he performed training and operational missions in Central and South America.
-Many of these missions were presented officially to the public as "counter-narcotics" operations supporting the War on Drugs.
-Goff later wrote that this dissonance was formative in his political shift to the left.
+Many of these missions were presented officially to the public as "counter-narcotics" operations supporting the war on drugs.

-In 1990, he was divorced from Elizabeth Mackall.
-He was remarried in 1992 to Sherry Long in Fayetteville, North Carolina.
-He has three step-children from the marriage: Jessie Hobbs, Jayme Hobbs and Jeremy Hobbs.

 Goff was reassigned to the 75th Ranger Regiment as a Special Operations Medical Sergeant in 1993, and was attached to 3rd Ranger Battalion as part of Task Force Ranger for the operation in Mogadishu, Somalia.
-Goff was redeployed to Fort Benning before the infamous Bakara firefight after a dispute with a Ranger captain that verged upon violence.
 Not long after, he was promoted to Master Sergeant, effectively changing his job description from Special Forces Medic to SF Operations Sergeant.

-Goff was then reassigned back to Fort Bragg, to the 3rd Special Forces Group, where he was given the task of running a Special Forces team, called an A-Detachment (in this case, Operational Detachment - A (ODA) 354, a military free-fall parachute specialty team).
-The story of his time with this team, up to and including his retirement from the Army in February 1996 (with special emphasis on Operation Restore Democracy in Haiti in 1994) is recounted in detail in his first book, Hideous Dream - A Soldier's Memoir of the US Invasion of Haiti (Soft Skull Press, 2000).